AbhishekKumar4/Python-basics-for-data-science/Data Types/README.md

 - The byte is an immutable type in Python.
 It can store a sequence of bytes (each 8-bits) ranging from 0 to 255.
 - Similar to an array, we can fetch the value of a single byte by using the index.
 But we can not modify the value.

+**Differences between a byte and the string**

+  - Byte objects contain a sequence of bytes whereas the strings store sequence of characters.
+  - The bytes are machine-readable objects whereas the strings are just in human-readable form.
+  - Since the byte is machine-readable, so they can be directly stored to the disk.
+Whereas, the strings first need to encoded before       getting on to the disk.